 - Opportunities to learn and interact with DICE staff, students and visiting conservation professionals from government and NGOs through lectures, workshops, seminars, talks and social events.

-- Field trips during the programmes include visits to zoos, museums and nature reserves throughout Kent, as well as field courses at the Wildfowl and Wetlands Trust in Slimbridge and the Durrell Wildlife Conservation Trust in Jersey.
+- Field trips during the programmes include visits to zoos, museums and nature reserves throughout Kent, as well as field courses at the Wildfowl and Wetlands Trust in Slimbridge, the Durrell Wildlife Conservation Trust in Jersey and Cairngorms National Park.